hariniaswithaa-p/cyber-intelligence/M57-Forensics-Investigation/daily log/day2.md

   .tmp is deliberate
 - Zeroing timestamps takes deliberate effort, normal deletion doesn't do that
-- Not everything suspicious on day 2 will turn out to be evidence — some of this will get explained away by upcoming days once the event logs are in
+- Not everything suspicious on day 2 will turn out to be evidence — some of this will get explained away by Day 6 once the event logs are in

 ---

+## Next Steps (Day 3)
+- Start building the Suspicious Files Table with proper UTC timestamps
+- Look at sc10.bin.tmp in the Hex tab — see if anything readable is in there
+- Browse Jo's Desktop, My Documents, and Downloads folders in detail
+- Check Installed Programs for anything unusual
+- Extension mismatches and USB devices will be covered in Day 6
+- Email artifacts will be covered in Day 4 and 5